jluini/celda/docs/grog_language.md

 If there's a room loaded, lowers the curtain and unloads it.
 Then loads the new room.

 The option `at` indicates the initial positioning of the player.
 It can be the key of an item in the room of the path to a _plain_ positioning node.
-If the option is absent the room is loaded without a player (not working yet).
+If the option is absent the room is loaded without a player.

 The command `curtain_up` is needed after `load_room` to raise the curtain again (the new room will not be visible otherwise).